meshcloud/meshcloud-docs/docs/meshstack.cloudfoundry.index.md

 ## Integration Overview

-To enable integration with Cloud Foundry, Platform Operators configure one or multiple `meshPlatform`s of `PlatformType` Cloud Foundry in the [Platform Administration](./administration.platforms.md) in meshPanel.
+To enable integration with Cloud Foundry, Platform Operators configure one or multiple `Platform`s of `PlatformType` Cloud Foundry in the [Platform Administration](./administration.platforms.md) in meshPanel.

 ## Prerequisites